zlamalp/opsi-admin/README.md

 * You must choose port above 10000 (e.g. 10636) for LDAP since privileged ports (below 10000) can't be redirected.
 * You must have a valid user entry in LDAP with password, because otherwise you won't pass apps login screen.
+* You must be _memberOf_ proper group in LDAP in order to gain expected user role in this app (user,admin).
+Names of groups can be configured by properties file.

 In order to skip server certificates validation (necessary when redirecting ports) uncomment following in bean definition of *contextSource* in *security.xml* file.
 Mentioned java class is already present in sources.